 “Nah.
 It’ll be okay.”

 “God, I can’t stand living with him!”
-Robert shouted and grabbed another rock and threw it at Mrs. Martini’s cat, this time even harder.
+Robert shouted.
+He grabbed another rock and hurled it down the alley, this time even harder.

 “You really don’t get it, do you?”
-Robert nearly spit the words at me.
-I tried to pull away, but he squeezed my arm harder.
+He nearly spit the words at me.
 “You still want to believe this is a normal family.
 Listen to Mum crying, for god’s sake.
 Does that sound normal to you?”

-“You ever call him father?
-Or even Dad?
-I didn’t think so.
-Names like that mean we got a relationship, maybe even some affection for Him.
-But I got no relationship, and I’ll guarantee you no affection.
-To me he’s just Him—some abusive stranger who happens to live in the house with us.”
+I tried to pull away, but he squeezed harder.
+“Names like that mean we got a relationship, maybe even some affection for him.
+But I got no relationship, and I’ll guarantee you, no affection.
+To me he’s just him—some abusive stranger who happens to live in the house with us.”

 After that, Robert tried to avoid the old man as best he could, at least until a week later when he planned a special date with a girl who lived fifteen miles away in Pittsburgh.
 He said he wanted to borrow the old man’s new fire engine red ’64 Chevy Impala SS coupe.
-We both knew he bought it that spring to impress a neighbor woman he tried to seduce.
-He still treated that car better than us and Robert detested him all the more for it.
+We both knew he bought it that spring to impress a neighbor woman he had tried to seduce.
+He always treated that car better than us and Robert detested him all the more for it.

 “Can I use the car Saturday?”
 Robert tried to act like it was just a normal question, but his jaw clenched like it always did when he had to talk to the old man.

 “I got an important date Saturday and I need the car.”
 The words stuck in his throat, and he swallowed hard.
 Sweat broke out on his forehead.
 “I’ll put gas in it.”